Archives

 Differentiating Assessments and Student Products According to Student Interest

-When it comes to differentiating assessments, one size does not necessarily fit all.
+When differentiating assessments, one size does not necessarily fit all.
 Instead, we need to consider the individual interests of our students when designing assessments and projects.
 In math, this can sometimes be challenging.
-Often times we give assessments that only have equations or word problems with one correct answer.
-But there are some ways we can differentiate math products according to our student’s interests.
+We often give assessments that only have equations or word problems with one correct answer.
+But there are some ways we can differentiate math products according to our students’ interests.

 One of my favorite ways to differentiate according to student interest in math is with math pictures.
-Math pictures allow students to create an artistic representation of the math they completed.
+Math pictures allow students to create an artistic representation of their completed math.

 Here’s how a math picture works.
-Students receive the problem-solving page and solve the problems to discover how many of each item they need to draw.
+Students receive the problem-solving page and solve the problems to discover how many items they need to draw.
 For example, the problem might say, “Draw a candy store with 2×2 windows.
 Draw 4×5 colorful lights around each window.”
 Students would solve the problems and then draw the design based on the solutions.
-Students are so engaged and interested in the design that they don’t even notice all the math they have to do to create the design.
+Students are so engaged and interested in the design that they don’t even notice all the math they must do to create it.

 Math pictures are a great way to assess decimal operations and multiplication and division math facts skills.
 They are themed according to each month and include a variety of holiday and non-holiday pictures.
 Math pictures are the perfect activity for early finishers, math centers, and even assessments.
 Check them out below!